 Call for papers

-Participation in the workshop is supported by IEEE Latvia COM/MTT/AP joint chapter, IEEE Latvia section, and Riga Technical University.
+Participation in the workshop is supported by IEEE Latvia COM/MTT/AP joint chapter, IEEE Latvia section, and Riga Technical University, RTU Space Electronics and Signal Processing Laboratory – SpacESPro Lab, RTU Institute of Microwave Engineering and Electronics.
 The Workshop is held in-person and will contain a special online session.

 Important dates